 Ron handled three different police dogs during his 26 year career.
 Ron and his final partner, Pele, were named the Top Dog and Top Competitor in 1997.
 Ron served as the trainer for the Modesto PD's 14 team dog unit, after he was promoted to sergeant in 2000.
 In 2005, Ron was promoted to lieutenant and became the K-9 unit commander.
 He continued to serve as the trainer of the unit until he retired in 2011.

 Ron is well respected in the K-9 community and has been a member of Western States Police Canine Association for 25 years.
-He has served as the president of W. S. P. C .
+He has served as the president, secretary and president again for W. S. P. C .
 A., and served on a committee for California P.O.S.T.
 He has taught in conferences across the country and has authored numerous articles featured in Police K-9 Magazine.

 Sgt.
 Dedra Borges (Retired) served with the Ceres Police Department in California.